digitalrebar/digitalrebar/README.md

   A list of Matchers that must match in order for the MatchActions to run.
 * MatchActions
   A list of Actions that will be run if all the Matchers match.
-* UnmatchActions
-  A list of Actions that will be run unless all the Matchers match.

 #### Matchers:
 Currently, the classifier knows about 5 matchers: